Moscow-bound EgyptAir flight returns after threat message | Business

 A Moscow-bound EgyptAir flight returned to the Egyptian capital shortly after takeoff Wednesday after a threatening message was found onboard, authorities said.

-A statement by Egypt's flagship airline said flight MS728 had returned safely to Cairo International Airport some 22 minutes after takeoff.
+A statement by Egypt's flagship airline said flight MS79 had returned safely to Cairo International Airport some 22 minutes after takeoff.
 The flight was heading to the Russian capital, it said.

 Citing an unnamed official, the statement said the written message was found on a seat of the Airbus A220-300.
-It did not elaborate on the content of the message.
+It did not elaborate on the content of the message or who wrote it.

+Later on Wednesday, EgyptAir said a security inspection determined that there was no threat to the flight.
+It said another aircraft was being prepared to fly passengers to their destination.

 The flights between the two capitals were resumed in April 2018 after Egypt beefed up security at Cairo's international airport.
 But Russia only allowed resumption of flights between its territory and Sinai's Red Sea resorts in August, after a nearly six-year hiatus.